 Below a portage on the SF Tuolumne

-After a night at Squaw Dome, overlooking Granite Creeks descent into the San Joaquin (below the part we would be running) we headed up for the culmination of our trip on Granite Creek and what we hoped would be the High Sierra experience, without the class V.
+After a night at Squaw Dome, overlooking Granite Creeks descent into the San Joaquin (below the part we would be running) we headed up for the culmination of vacation on Granite Creek and what we hoped would be the High Sierra experience, without the class V.

 Launch point (37.474277, -119.266936) for the short off-trail walk up to Squaw Dome.